Frequently Asked Questions

 Questions about IRS notices or letters

 The IRS only sends notices in the mail.
 The IRS will NOT contact you through email, social media, or text message to request personal information.
 If you receive something through these channels claiming to be the IRS or Treasury, do not respond.
-Instead, report it to phishing@irs.gov.
+Instead, report it to [email protected].

 If you received a letter that looks or sounds suspicious, you can find out if it’s really from the IRS by clicking the button below and entering the number on the letter.